thinkdata-works/api-docs/source/includes/basics.md

 Your API key must be used when initializing the client for our supported languages, or to be passed in the HTTP header `X-API-Key: YOUR_KEY` if you are commmunicating with the API directly or using the legacy API.

-## Our Legacy API

-TODO: Add Docs for Legacy API

 ## Dataset Versions

 Our data is updated regularly and automatically, so values in rows and columns may change.
 The dataset version is a